open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>hosts</b></td>
         <td>[]string</td>
         <td>
-          hosts is a list of hosts included in the TLS certificate.<br/>
+          hosts is a list of hosts included in the TLS certificate.
+The values in this list must match the name/s used in the tlsSecret.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>secretName</b></td>
         <td>string</td>
         <td>
-          secretName is the name of the secret used to terminate TLS traffic on port 443.<br/>
+          secretName is the name of the secret used to terminate TLS traffic on port 443.
+Field is left optional to allow TLS routing based on SNI hostname alone.<br/>
         </td>
         <td>false</td>
       </tr></tbody>